Raheem Mostert: 2021 season

-During the season-opener against the Detroit Lions, Mostert had two carries for 20 yards before leaving the eventual 41-33 road victory with an apparent knee injury.
+During the season-opener against the Detroit Lions, Mostert rushed twice for 20 yards before leaving the eventual 41–33 road victory with an apparent knee injury.
 It was later revealed that he was diagnosed with significant cartilage damage in his knee.
-Mostert was originally slated to be out for at least eight weeks, but instead, it was later deemed that the injury was serious enough to prematurely end his season.
+Mostert was originally slated to be out for at least eight weeks, but it was later deemed that the injury was serious enough to prematurely end his season.
+Without Mostert, the 49ers finished with a 10–7 record and reached the NFC Championship Game, where they lost to the Rams.